Ojibwe religion: Midewiwin

-Historians argue that the Midewiwin emerged after the Ojibwe's contact with Europeans, likely among the Chequamegon Ojibwes following their migration to the southern shore of Lake Superior in the 1690s.
-From there it probably spread to other Ojibwe, although it was not adopted among the northern Ojibwe, nor among their closest neighbors, the Cree and Ottawas.
+According to modern Ojibwe oral tradition, the Midewiwin originated prior to the Ojibwe's contact with Europeans.
+This claim is supported by some archaeologists, based on discoveries of pre-contact dog and bear remains in contexts suggestive of mide lodges.
+Conversely, various historians argue that the Midewiwin emerged after the Ojibwe's contact with Europeans, likely among the Chequamegon Ojibwes following their migration to the southern shore of Lake Superior in the 1690s.
+According to this argument, from there it probably spread to other Ojibwe, although was not adopted among the northern Ojibwe, nor among their closest neighbors, the Cree and Ottawas.
 Instead, it spread to some other groups like the Potawatomi, Menominee, and Fox.
 The earliest historical records of the society date from 1804.

 Vecsey suggested that the society's "systematised ceremonialism" was different from that of more traditional Ojibwe religion, and that its practices suggested both traditional Ojibwe and Christian influence.
 The Christian cross for instance appeared as the insignia for one of the Midewiwin degrees.
-Despite this, the Midewiwin often criticised Christianity and encouraged opposition to the missionaries; they often also opposed the emergence of other religious traditions, like peyotism and the Shawnee Prophet religion.
+Despite this, the Midewiwin often criticised Christianity and encouraged opposition to Christian missionaries; they often also opposed the emergence of other religious traditions, like peyotism and the Shawnee Prophet religion.
 Midewiwin was common until the early 20th century, but saw its influence recede from the 1930s.
 By the late 20th century it was rare, persisting only in a few locations.
-By this point, it was common for Ojibwe people to believe that the mide society had been a part of their ancient, pre-contact ancestral traditions.